— Wisconsin’s Maritime Trails —

 Built: 1900, Davidson Shipyard, West Bay City, Mich.

 Sank: September 2, 1905

 Depth of Wreckage: 55’

 Lives lost: 5

 Erected by Wisconsin Historical Society, University of Wisconsin Sea Grant, Wisconsin Coastal Management Program, NOAA.

 Marker series.
 This marker is included in the Wisconsin Historical Society marker series.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-A Turning Point in Place and Time (within shouting distance of this marker); Memorial to Commercial Fishermen of Bayfield (approx. 0.2 miles away); Bayfield Historic Waterfront (approx. ¼ mile away); The Booth Cooperage (approx. ¼ mile away); Madeline Island (approx. 2.3 miles away); Early Vessels (approx. 2.7 miles away); a different marker also named Madeline Island (approx. 6.6 miles away); Washburn, The Monolith City (approx. 10 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+A Turning Point in Place and Time (within shouting distance of this marker); Memorial to Commercial Fishermen of Bayfield (approx. 0.2 miles away); Bayfield Historic Waterfront (approx. ¼ mile away); The Booth Cooperage (approx. ¼ mile away); Madeline Island (approx. 2.3 miles away); Early Vessels (approx. 2.7 miles away); La Pointe Indian Cemetery (approx. 3 miles away); Michel Cadotte (approx. 4 miles away).
 Touch for a list and map of all markers in Bayfield.

 Additional keywords.
 Shipwrecks

 Categories. • Disasters • Industry & Commerce • Waterways & Vessels •